9001/copyparty/README.md

 * `-q` disables logging and can help a bunch, even when combined with `-lo` to redirect logs to file
 * `--hist` pointing to a fast location (ssd) will make directory listings and searches faster when `-e2d` or `-e2t` is set
   * and also makes thumbnails load faster, regardless of e2d/e2t
+* `--dedup` enables deduplication and thus avoids writing to the HDD if someone uploads a dupe
+* `--safe-dedup 1` makes deduplication much faster during upload by skipping verification of file contents; safe if there is no other software editing/moving the files in the volumes
 * `--no-hash .` when indexing a network-disk if you don't care about the actual filehashes and only want the names/tags searchable
 * if your volumes are on a network-disk such as NFS / SMB / s3, specifying larger values for `--iobuf` and/or `--s-rd-sz` and/or `--s-wr-sz` may help; try setting all of them to `524288` or `1048576` or `4194304`
 * `--no-htp --hash-mt=0 --mtag-mt=1 --th-mt=1` minimizes the number of threads; can help in some eccentric environments (like the vscode debugger)